The small business’s guide to secure email

 - Maintain strict standards for company-related mobile device usage.
 When using a company-issued mobile device, or a personal mobile device where you send and receive company emails, employees should encrypt data, keep the device password-protected, and install approved security apps so hackers cannot access devices via shared WiFi networks.
-Office 365 provides built-in mobile device management capabilities, providing options to help you keep your data safe with conditional access, device management, and selective wipe of company data.
+Look for solutions with built-in mobile device management capabilities, providing options to help you keep your data safe with conditional access, device management, and selective wipe of company data.

 - Avoid common pitfalls when securing email.

 Besides all of the things we’ve already discussed, email can remain unsecured in other ways as well.
 Be sure to consider the following:

 - All computers—not just a few—should use email encryption.
 There’s no point in encrypting emails unless the same standard is applied across the board.